Impact

 Risk and Exploitability

 Known to be a high severity issue, CVSS score 8.8.
-No EPSS score is available, and the vulnerability is not listed in the CISA KEV catalog, indicating no confirmed public exploits at this time.
+The EPSS score is less than 1%, indicating a very low probability of exploitation.
+The vulnerability is not listed in the CISA KEV catalog, indicating no confirmed public exploits at this time.
 However, because the flaw permits remote heap corruption via a web page, the risk of exploitation in environments that allow arbitrary HTML is significant.
-Attackers would need to trick a user into opening a malicious page or exploit a compromised web site that can serve such content.
-The lack of a readily available exploit does not reduce the threat; the class of vulnerability and the potential for code execution mean organizations should treat it as high risk.
+Attackers would need to trick a user into opening a malicious page or exploit a compromised website that can serve such content.
+The lack of a readily available exploit does not diminish the threat; the class of vulnerability and the potential for code execution mean organizations should treat it as high risk.

 OpenCVE Enrichment